brefphp/symfony-messenger/README.md

 They may be configured how ever you want.
 A good bus to have as default is the [RoutableMessageBus](https://github.com/symfony/symfony/blob/4.4/src/Symfony/Component/Messenger/RoutableMessageBus.php) which will automatically find the correct bus depending on your transport name.

-You may of course use a specific bus as with the S3 example.

 The same applies with the Serializer.
 You may want to use [Happyr message serializer](https://github.com/Happyr/message-serializer) for a more reliable API when sending messages between applications.
 You need to